Deployment Guides / Configuration & Monitoring

 Run a smoke test (500 req/s for 30s) to verify everything works:

-.\scripts\run-benchmark.ps1 -Mode smoke -NoWindowThis runs Bifrost then Aurora, each handling 15,000 requests against the mock server.
-Results land in bench-results/bifrost-side-by-side/.
+.\scripts\run-benchmark.ps1 -Mode smoke -NoWindowThis runs Aurora alone, handling 15,000 requests against the mock server.
+Results land in bench-results/.

 Modes